kennanmell/Handoff/README.md

 Please note that you must log in to a Github account to report a bug.
 If you do not have one, I would make one.

 We would ask that any bug report contain certain information:

 -- Overview:

 ---- a synopsis of the overall bug; basically a title

 ---- a more detailed description that talks about the issue and a potentially solution to it.

 -- Routing Information:

 ---- Category: As specific information as to what compontent displayed this issue.

 ---- Version: The release of the product that the bug was experienced on.

 ---- Regression version: What version did not have this issue.

 ---- Severity: Indicate the severity of the issue.

 -- Test Case: Give as much info as possible of the situation of the test case

 ---- Operating system/ Hardware: specify the platform

 ---- Steps to reproduce: Outline steps to reproduce this problem.

+---- Expected result: What should have happened if no bug was present

+---- Actual result: What did happen given this test case

+-- Contact Information

+---- Information that will allow us to contact you to either clarify some information in the bug report or provide an update